grammyjs/link-checker/README.md

 This repository also contains a Github workflow for checking for issues and reporting them in the website's Github repository issue section.

-The Github can be installed to the website repository and by setting required environment secrets it can check and open/update issues whenever new issues in links are found.

 TODO: Explain how to configure the workflow.